-Key Questions: Term Permanent Combinatio Will you use life insurance to provide a payout to beneficiaries upon your death? \checkmark \checkmark \checkmark Generally requires proof of insurability to qualify. \checkmark \checkmark \checkmark Do you intend to pay premiums consistently to avoid a lapse in coverage? \checkmark \checkmark \checkmark Will your beneficiaries outgrow the need for death benefit protection? \checkmark Would you like to provide death benefit protection for a predefined time period? \checkmark Are you looking for a product with income tax free death benefit payouts ((if structured correctly)?? \checkmark \checkmark \checkmark Do you want to accumulate a cash value savings element that potentially grows on a tax-deferred basis? \checkmark \checkmark Is temporary coverage more important to you than life-long coverage and potential cash value accumulation? \checkmark Would you like life-long coverage and accumulated cash value?
-Premiums may be more expensive initially, but can potentially save you money over the lifetime of the policy. \checkmark \checkmark Would you like to use term as temporary additional coverage with a permanent life insurance policy? \checkmark Are you looking for an affordable way to get the full life insurance coverage you need today,in a way that would balance cost and long-term protection? \checkmark Will you need more coverage over time?
-If you upgrade to a larger house or have a new child you may consider adding more life insurance. \checkmark
+Pertains To: Term Permanent Combination Will you use life insurance to provide a payout to beneficiaries upon your death? \checkmark \checkmark \checkmark Generally requires proof of insurability to qualify. \checkmark \checkmark \checkmark Do you intend to pay premiums consistently to avoid a lapse in coverage? √ \checkmark √ Will your beneficiaries outgrow the need for death benefit protection? \checkmark Would you like to provide death benefit protection for a predefined time period? \checkmark When structured correctly, death benefit payouts are not subject to income tax. \checkmark \checkmark \checkmark Do you want to accumulate a cash value savings element that potentially grows on a tax-deferred basis? \checkmark √ Is temporary coverage more important to you than life-long coverage and potential cash value accumulation? \checkmark Would you like life-long coverage and accumulated cash value?
+Premiums may be more expensive initially, but can potentially save you money over the lifetime of the policy. √ √ Would you like to use term as temporary additional coverage with a permanent life insurance policy? \checkmark Can you not afford all of the coverage that you currently want, so you are considering two plans to save money without sacrificing coverage? \checkmark Will you need more coverage overtime?
+If you upgrade to a larger house or have a new child you may consider adding more life insurance. √